Nganga-A/Phase1-project/README.md

 # Phase1-project
 # Recipe Finder App

 A web application for finding delicious recipes.
 Explore a vast collection of mouthwatering recipes, ranging from tantalizing appetizers to delectable main courses and sinfully indulgent desserts.
-This recipe finding website offers a user-friendly interface, curated recipe categories, and helpful cooking tips to elevate your culinary experience.
+This recipe-finding website offers a user-friendly interface, curated recipe categories, and helpful cooking tips to elevate your culinary experience.

 ## Preview